 Sweden’s urban areas are also a major attraction.
 Stockholm is the Nordic countries’ largest city, calling itself “the capital of Scandinavia”.
-Here you’ll find cool Nordic design, royal palaces and classical architecture in the Gamla Stan area.
+You’ll find plenty of things to see and do in Stockholm, including cool Nordic design, royal palaces and classical architecture in the Gamla Stan area.

 Because of this diversity, Sweden is perfect for both laid-back summer holidays and winter escapes.
 Swedes themselves celebrate the passing seasons with various festivals.